 Flat bottom boats have a flat hull that ride on the water instead of cutting through it, as most other hull types do.
 This unique hull design has many advantages, and just as many disadvantages.
 But, does its unique hull mean a flat bottom boat has to be driven in a different way to other boats?

-How do you drive a flat bottom boat?
 Most flat bottom boats can be steered and driven by an outboard motor, oars, paddles or a pole depending on their size.
 The techniques used to drive them are the same as for any other boat but the flat hull design means they ride on the water instead of slicing through it.
 This has both advantages and disadvantages.

 - Driving a flat bottom boat